Bic Cristal: Design

-The Cristal's design has become a target for counterfeiters, especially from the Far East and in particular from China.
-Their pens are manufactured at a cheaper price and made to appear similar to the original.
-One Kenyan pen manufacturer reportedly lost KSh.100,000,000/= (approx. $1.3 million USD at 2009 exchange rate) to fake copies, forcing them to negotiate cheaper licensing from Bic.
+The Cristal's design has been widely copied around the world, especially in the Far East.

+One Kenyan manufacturer of the Cristal reportedly lost 100 M KES (approx. 1.3 M USD at 2009 exchange rate) to cheap copies from China, forcing them to negotiate more affordable licensing from Bic.

+In 2025, the Bic Cristal and the Décolletage Plastique design team were included in Pirouette: Turning Points in Design, an exhibition at MoMA featuring "widely recognized design icons [...] highlighting pivotal moments in design history."

 Spin-offs

-Bic Cristal for Her

 In 2012, Bic marketed a spin-off product named the "Bic Cristal for Her".
 The pen, similar to the original, was supposedly designed specifically for women, and was sold in pink and purple colors.
 The product provoked outrage and ridicule, with television show host Ellen DeGeneres saying "Can you believe this?
 We've been using man pens all these years," and comedian Bridget Christie titling her 2013 Edinburgh festival show A Bic For Her.
 The product also received many sarcastic Amazon reviews.
 In 2017 it was inducted into the collection of the Museum of Failure.

-Cristal Stylus

 In 2014 Bic released a new writing instrument based on the Cristal, a modified pen with a rubber tip opposite the ballpoint.
-This model, called the "Cristal Stylus", is for use on touchpads.
+This model, called the "Cristal Stylus", is for use on touchscreens.
 Bic funded a website to promote the stylus that crowdsourced a new typeface, named the Universal Typeface Experiment.